 SouthbridgeCoops.com is owned and operated by Area New York, LLC - Licensed Real Estate Broker.
-The information contained herein has been obtained through sources deemed reliable but cannot be guaranteed as to its accuracy.
+We are not affiliated with Southbridge Towers Inc. The information contained herein has been obtained through sources deemed reliable but cannot be guaranteed as to its accuracy.
 Any information of special interest should be obtained through independent verification.
 All measurements are approximate.
 SouthbridgeCoops.com is not affiliated with Southbridge Towers, Inc.

 Area New York is a full service firm, specializing in residential and commercial rentals and sales, short-term furnished rentals, coroporate relocation and property management.
 Marked by an undisputed commitment to professionalism, excellence, and personalized service, Area New York is quickly becoming a staple in the real estate market, continuously attracting an ever-branching network of tenants, landlords, buyers and sellers alike.